syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

      </script>
     ```

-2. To call javascript method from .NET, inject the `IJSRuntime` abstraction and call `InvokeAsync` method as given in the below code,
+2. To call JavaScript method from .NET, inject the `IJSRuntime` abstraction and call `InvokeAsync` method as given in the below code,

     ```cshtml
     @page "/"